skycoin/obelisk/blocktree.md

 }
 ```

-### BlockMetaTree
+### BlockRecordTree
-In order to use the library we will create a BlockMetaTree instance.
+In order to use the library we will create a BlockRecordTree instance.
 Each block tree instance holds a tree of blocks and exposes various methods to interact with them.
 ```
-type BlockMetaTree struct {
+type BlockRecordTree struct {
-    Root               *BlockMeta                               	// Serves as the root of the block tree TotalBlocks	       uint64				    	// Total blocks in the tree MaximumDepth       uint64				    	// Maximum Depth of the tree TransactionsMap    map[cipher.SHA256]*Transactions      	// Global TxId to *Transactions Map (Transactions struct is defined in [coin/Transactions.go])
+    Root               *BlockRecord                         // Serves as the root of the block tree TotalBlocks	       uint64				    	        // Total blocks in the tree MaximumDepth       uint64				    	        // Maximum Depth of the tree TransactionsMap    map[cipher.SHA256]*Transactions      // Global TxId to *Transactions Map (Transactions struct is defined in [coin/Transactions.go])
 }
 ```